danipy2/A2svStarterProject/README.md

 ## Features

 - Applicant registration and application submission.
-- Interview scheduling and decision tracking.
+- Application review and decision tracking.
 - Role-based access for applicants, interviewers, and managers.
 - Real-time updates and status tracking.